 If your loved one has limited mobility that inhibits their ability to do the things they love or if they have shown signs of loneliness or depression, companion care can help.

 Companion care is also an option for seniors who live in a residential facility.
 If family members don’t live nearby and can’t visit often, companion care can provide the vital social connections they need.

-With 24-hour care, at least two caregivers will share caregiving responsibilities so that your loved one receives round-the-clock care.
-Day or night, you can rest assured that a caregiver is at hand to assist with ambulation, toileting, fall prevention, and other needs.
-This is the best option for seniors who need care during both day and night.
+With 24-hour care, at least two caregivers will share caregiving responsibilities so that your loved one receives round-the-clock care and immediate attention.
+Day or night, you can rest assured that a caregiver is available to assist with ambulation, toileting, fall prevention, and other needs.

 We know that your loved one’s heart is at home.
 Remaining independent may have become a little challenging, and that’s where home care can help.
 In this guide, we are going to share with you the complete ins and outs of home care.